Clark County, Washington: Climate

-Spring thaws can often swell county waterways, with two of the more destructive floods being those of the Columbia River in June 1894 and May 1948.
-The 1948 Memorial Day flood almost topped the Interstate Bridge's support piers and completely destroyed nearby Vanport, Oregon.
-Construction of The Dalles Dam and destruction of Celilo Falls are credited with a decrease in such floods.
+Spring thaws can swell county waterways, and two of the most destructive floods were those of the Columbia River in June 1894 and May 1948.
+The 1948 Memorial Day flood nearly reached the Interstate Bridge’s support piers and completely destroyed nearby Vanport, Oregon.
+Construction of The Dalles Dam and the destruction of Celilo Falls are credited with reducing the severity of such floods.

 Significant windstorms in Clark County include the Columbus Day windstorm of October 12, 1962, and an April 6, 1972, tornado which rated F3 on the Fujita scale, striking a local school.
 A "Friday the 13th" storm in November 1981 brought winds up to 70 mph, with other storms including the inauguration day storm of January 20, 1993, the Guadalupe Day storm of December 12, 1995 (with winds up to 95 mph at Washougal, Washington) and small tornado on January 10, 2008, which destroyed a boathouse at Vancouver Lake and caused damage to buildings in Hazel Dell before dissolving near Hockinson.